 Special Creative Tourist Offer: £15 (valid for all evening performances except Thurs 20 June).
 To book use the code CT15 online or by calling the box office on 0161 624 2829.

 Based on Melvin Bragg’s literary work, The Hired Man is an award-winning musical – an epic and heroic tale of love, betrayal and loyalty, set against a backdrop of working-class ritual and English tradition.
-Now in a major new revival by Queen’s Theatre, Hornchurch and Hull Truck, The Hired Man comes to Oldham Coliseum.
+Now in a major new revival by Oldham Coliseum, Queen’s Theatre, Hornchurch and Hull Truck, The Hired Man comes to Oldham.

 Set during the first part of the twentieth century, The Hired Man is a tale of Cumbrian rural and industrial working life.
 Think ritual-whippet racing, hiring fairs, drinking bouts and union meetings.
 This musical revisits that cavalcade of British history which swept us into the twentieth century and into a war to end all wars.

 This is the passionate story of John Tallentire and his wife Emily, a young couple and their enduring struggle to carve out a living from the land.
 Perhaps most poignantly, John was Bragg’s real-life grandfather and The Hired Man is Bragg’s personal account of his grandparent’s tough existence in the Cumbrian fells at the turn of the twentieth century.